DHLSan/LLVGG16/VGG16_arm/README.md

+The VGG16_arm folder is the source prepared for the source code we used in the project to run on the arm operating system.
 This file contains VGG16_predct.c.
 By following the steps below,

 - Open Vivado 2017.4
 - Create Project